nao1215/sqly/website/content/reference.md

 want; it does not ask.
 The file's permissions are preserved when it already exists, and a new file is created with the usual `0600`.

+A destination that is a symlink is written *through*: the file it names receives the result and the link stays a link.
+The same holds for `.save --in-place` on a symlinked source.
+A rename would replace the link itself, leaving a regular file where the link was and the real file still holding the old rows.

 ## Inspection

 | Flag | Does |